Doctor Jekyll (film): Production

 The project was announced in February 2022, with Eddie Izzard and Scott Chambers revealed to be starring, with Joe Stephenson attached as director, and Dan Kelly-Mulhern making his screenwriting debut.
 Stephenson, Guy de Beaujeu, Liam Coutts and Christian Angermayer were unveiled as producers, along with B Good Picture Company and Fluidity Films as the production companies.
 In March, Lindsay Duncan and Simon Callow were revealed to have joined the cast, alongside more of the supporting cast.
 Principal photography also concluded that month.

 Release

 In March 2022, Hammer Studios acquired UK distribution rights.

-Doctor Jekyll had its worldwide premiere at FrightFest on 25 August 2023.
+Doctor Jekyll had its world premiere at FrightFest on 25 August 2023.
 It was released in the United Kingdom on 27 October 2023.
 The film was released in the United States on 2 August 2024.